 The judge did not agree with the defendant’s arguments.
 She found that the worker proved that he was not provided with proper safety devices.
 The judge also found the defendant violated the scaffold law.
 The judge found the defendant liable for the worker’s construction accident.

 Construction is big business in Brooklyn.
 Developers and contractors spend millions of dollars to build these projects.
 They have deep pockets and when accidents occur they hire the best lawyers money can buy to defend these lawsuits.
-If involved in an construction accident in Brooklyn, you will need a lawyer who has the expertise to win your case and get the compensation you deserve.
+If involved in an construction accident in Brooklyn, you will need to contact a lawyer who has the expertise to win your case and get the compensation you deserve.